-Gap between flighting and auger pan at minimum clearance
+Gap between flighting and auger pan at minimum clearance.

-Check factory setting 1.0" - 1.25" (25 mm - 32 mm)
+Check factory setting 32-38 mm (1.25" - 1.5")

-Check clearance at both ends of auger and adjust if necessary
+Check clearance at both ends of auger and adjust if necessary.

-- Augers will come standard from factory with full flighting installed - Options include fingers and paddles in place of full flighting - Fingers are recommended in very dry, fluffy corn where positive conveyance to the feederhouse is needed - Paddles can be installed over the fingers if wrapping becomes problematic
+- Augers will come standard from factory with reverse flighting installed. - Options include fingers/paddles in place of reverse flighting. - Fingers are recommended in very dry, fluffy corn where positive conveyance to the feederhouse is needed. - Paddles can be installed over the fingers if wrapping becomes problematic.

-7.3.
+6.3.
 Auger Timing:

-7.3.1.
+6.3.1.
 Dual Auger Drive Time (Double Auger)

-- Flighting should be offset by 180° for paddles and fingers - To adjust:
+- Flighting should be offset by 180°. - To adjust: